-Program applicants will be placed into one of three categories as follows: conditionally accepted, alternate or denied.
+All students are ranked using the above point system.
+Program applicants will be placed into one of three categories as follows: conditionally accepted, alternate, or denied.
+The top point earners in each concentration will move forward in the acceptance process.